ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 Most of the existing CKEditor 5 features can already be extended this way, however, some cannot yet.
 This includes:

+* Some of the table markup.
-* Some of the table and image features' markup.
+* Some of the image features' markup.
 * The `<ul>` and `<ol>` elements of the list feature.

 <!-- TODO link the above points to specific tickets on GH -->